Zhoues/MineDreamer/README.md

 - ✅ *MineDreamer* Goal Drift Dataset and MineDreamer weights, including MineDreamer-7B of Imaginator and Prompt Generator.
 - ✅ *MineDreamer* Training Scripts, including The Imaginator training stage 2 and 3.

-- Note:
-    1. For Imaginator training stage 1, we only provide pre-trained Q-Former weights.
-    2. We only provide the weights and if you want to train your own Prompt Generator, please refer to [STEVE-1](https://github.com/Shalev-Lifshitz/STEVE-1/tree/main?tab=readme-ov-file#training) to collect data and train it.
+- Note: For Imaginator training stage 1, we only provide pre-trained Q-Former weights.
+For Prompt Generator, we only provide the weights and if you want to train your own Prompt Generator, please refer to [STEVE-1](https://github.com/Shalev-Lifshitz/STEVE-1/tree/main?tab=readme-ov-file#training) to collect data and train it.
 ### Directory Structure:
 ```
 .